Involuntary Manslaughter Penalties and Sentencing

 Determinations of guilt or innocence may turn on causation and whether the offender's conduct was what a reasonable person would do under the same circumstances.

-Federal law provides that someone convicted of involuntary manslaughter may face up to eight years in federal prison, but the base sentence for the crime under federal sentencing guidelines is a prison sentence of 10-16 months.
-It may increase with a finding that the underlying behavior was reckless conduct to 27-33 months.
+Federal law provides that someone convicted of involuntary manslaughter may face up to eight years in federal prison.
+Yet, the base sentence for the crime under federal sentencing guidelines is a prison sentence of 10-16 months.
+It may increase to 27-33 months if the underlying behavior was reckless conduct.
 If the offender engaged in the reckless operation of a motor vehicle, the base sentence falls at 41-51 months.

 An offender's criminal record may also affect the sentence.
-In the end, judges retain a certain amount of discretion.
+In the end, judges have a certain amount of discretion.
 They can depart from the guidelines.

 Involuntary Manslaughter Penalties: State Law

-In making their determination, judges will also look to any aggravating and mitigating factors to decide the appropriate sentence.
-Aggravating factors are those that increase the severity of the crime and include things such as the defendant's history of reckless behavior or the use of a deadly weapon.
-Mitigating factors tend to decrease the sentence and can involve factors such as the defendant's acceptance of responsibility for the crime and lack of criminal history.
+Judges also consider any aggravating and mitigating factors to decide the appropriate sentence.
+Aggravating factors are those that increase the severity of the crime.
+They include things such as the defendant's history of reckless behavior or the use of a deadly weapon.
+Mitigating factors tend to decrease the sentence.
+They can involve the defendant's acceptance of responsibility for the crime or a lack of criminal history.

-• Driving a vehicle in the commission of an unlawful act, not amounting to a felony, and with gross negligence; or driving a vehicle in a commission of a lawful act which might produce death, in an unlawful manner, and with gross negligence.
+• Drives a vehicle in the commission of an unlawful act, not amounting to a felony, and with gross negligence; or drives a vehicle in a commission of a lawful act which might produce death, in an unlawful manner, and with gross negligence.
 (Section 192 (c)1)

-• Driving a vehicle in the commission of an unlawful act, not amounting to a felony, but without gross negligence; or driving a vehicle in a commission of a lawful act which might produce death, in an unlawful manner, but without gross negligence.
+• Drives a vehicle in the commission of an unlawful act, not amounting to a felony, but without gross negligence; or drives a vehicle in a commission of a lawful act which might produce death, in an unlawful manner, but without gross negligence.
 (Section 192 (c) 2)

-• Driving a vehicle in connection with a vehicular collision or accident that was knowingly caused for financial gain (or for fraudulent purposes).
+• Drives a vehicle in connection with a vehicular collision or accident that was knowingly caused for financial gain (or for fraudulent purposes).
 (Section 192(c)3)

-The potential sentence for someone convicted of vehicular manslaughter will vary based on which subsection is at issue.
-In cases where the offender engaged in gross negligence, the sentence may be up to one year in county jail or two, four, or six years in state prison.
+The sentence can vary based on which subsection applies.
+In gross negligence cases, the sentence may be up to one year in county jail or two, four, or six years in state prison.
 In cases where there was no gross negligence, the sentence may be up to one year in county jail.
 In cases where the accident stems from fraud, the sentence may be four, six, or 10 years.

-Under California Penal Code Section 191.5, if the offender's vehicular manslaughter coincides with a DUI, then the penalties may increase.
+If the offender's vehicular manslaughter coincides with a DUI, then the penalties may increase (Section 191.5).
 When gross negligence and the DUI are present, the sentence will be four, six, or 10 years.
 If the offender has a prior conviction, the sentence will be 15 years to life.

 If the vehicular manslaughter coincides with a DUI, but there is no gross negligence, then the offender may face up to one year in county jail or 16 months, two years, or four years in state prison.
-A judge or jury can determine gross negligence from the totality of circumstances, but special emphasis is given to illegal speeding displays and stunt shows in making the determination.
+A judge or jury can determine gross negligence from the totality of circumstances.
+For example, they may consider illegal speeding displays and stunt shows.

 Examples of Involuntary Manslaughter Penalties and Sentencing